Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Related Work

-We also note that, even with the oracle score, the MCTS reaches only 83\% accuracy.
-Instances of incorrect answers occur when the LLM fails to revise its stance within the size limit $T$ of the thought process.
-Such scenarios arise either when all retrieved documents are irrelevant, the LLM struggles to utilize them effectively, or it fixates on an incorrect answer.
-This size limit $T$ is set to mitigate excessively long inferences.
-As shown in Figure \ref{fig:speed_acc}, \textbf{the number of LLM queries grows linearly with the number of thoughts}; thus, extensive thought processes incur significant financial or time costs.
-Moreover, they are generally unnecessary, as our methods typically find the correct answer within 5 or do not find it at all, as indicated by the accuracy plateau in Figure \ref{fig:speed_acc}.
-In contrast, with the oracle score, accuracy continues to rise, reaching as high as 90\% with 25 thoughts. \textbf{Takeaway: LLMs may need an excessive number of thought generation steps to pivot, exceeding an acceptable cost.}
+Even with the oracle score, RATP is not flawless.
+Incorrect answers occur when the LLM cannot revise its stance within the thought process size limit, $T$.
+This happens if all retrieved documents are irrelevant, the LLM cannot use them effectively, or it fixates on an incorrect answer.
+The limit $T$ is set to prevent excessively long inferences.
+As shown in Figure \ref{fig:speed_acc}, the number of LLM queries increases linearly with the number of thoughts, leading to significant financial or time costs for extensive thought processes.
+Typically, our methods find the correct answer within 20 thoughts, as indicated by the accuracy plateau in Figure \ref{fig:speed_acc}.
+In contrast, the oracle score accuracy rises to 88\% with 25 thoughts. \textbf{Takeaway: LLMs may need an excessive number of thought generation steps to pivot, exceeding an acceptable cost.}